Albrenik/recipes-homecooking/README.md

 Our business "recipes-homecooking.com" is an online recipe website where anyone can search for new recipes and try them out.
 For each recipe there is a list of ingredients, estimated cooking time, difficulty level, cooking instruction and sometimes link to a video where someone explains how to cook the recipe.
-The first Website the guest sees is the Home Screen with some suggested recipes, links to top rated recipes, link to the recipe inventory and a link to a webpage filled with some more video impressions for even more recipes.
+The first Website the guest sees is the Home Screen with some suggested recipes, a navigation bar with a link to top 3 Lunch recipes, Top 3 Dessert reipes, Top 5 Recipes, All Recipes and New Recipes.

 ## Style and feel
 ### Colors
 We want a nice blue as our as the base color.
 To make everything look pleasant we want a light grey background around our content like the recipe instructions.
 To our accent color we want a suitable accent color.

 ### Logo
 The Logo should contain a simple Cook's hat with a crossed spoon and fork; this image should be displayed in bookmark icon aswell.
+It also has to be in an SVG Format.

 ### Fonts
 For our webside we want the Font Georgia.

 ### Layout
-You can use the the provided sample images as reference.
+You can use the the provided sample image as reference.

+# Content
+For all required websites have a look at Website Design Diagram and the following list of recipes.
+Each recipe has to be its own website.
+It should also be possible to klick through the recipes when looking already at one.
+Furthermore the navigation bar has to be a part of every webpage so the visitor is able to navigate trough the webpages.
+For the Top 3 and Top 5 lists it is not yet decided which recipes are the best.

 ## List of Recipes
 ### Description